FunAndHelpfulDragon/python-Functions/Documentation/Encryption.md

 Optional Arguments:

-- fileName: str (The name of the file to decrypt)
+- fileName: str (The name of the file to decrypt) (Defaults to "encrypted")

 #### GetKey